sharontlin/ctf-writeups/NSA-Codebreakers-2019/Task-2-Permissions.md

 The AndroidManifest.XML file showed the app permissions.
 Since there wasn't a CERT.RSA in the /META-INF folder, finding the certs was a bit trickier.

-I used [ripgrep](https://github.com/BurntSushi/ripgrep) to find that the issue may have been that the APK wasn't built and deployed in Android Studio.
+I used [ripgrep](https://github.com/BurntSushi/ripgrep) to find that the issue may have been that the APK was signed using a V2 signing scheme, which means that there isn't a CERT.RSA file in /META-INF.
+Using [androguard](https://androguard.readthedocs.io/en/latest/intro/certificates.html) verified this.

+I ran `$ androguard sign --all terrortime.apk` to retrieve the SHA256 hash for the signature.
+To get the common name (CN),

 ## Flags

 INTERNET

 ACCESS_NETWORK_STATE

+a03a8954b2880d24d379eeffc304413b8fc23554c5679e47a9802ee6173af7d9